TheDevOpsHub/container-labs/labs/jenkins-setup/README.md

 ## 3. Explore the Jenkins

 - Visit http://localhost:8080/ to explore and use Jenkins
-- Get the init password to login:
+- Get the init password to login (Login admin/initialAdminPassword):

 ```bash
 docker exec jenkins-controller cat /var/jenkins_home/secrets/initialAdminPassword